ZEON (ZEON) Price Reaches $0.0003 on Top Exchanges

 About ZEON

-ZEON was first traded on February 26th, 2019.
+ZEON’s launch date was February 26th, 2019.
 ZEON’s total supply is 50,000,000,000 tokens and its circulating supply is 30,529,103,436 tokens.
-ZEON’s official website is zeon.network.
-The official message board for ZEON is medium.com/zeon-network.
+The Reddit community for ZEON is https://reddit.com/r/zeonnetwork and the currency’s Github account can be viewed here.
 ZEON’s official Twitter account is @zeon_coin and its Facebook page is accessible here.
-The Reddit community for ZEON is https://reddit.com/r/zeonnetwork and the currency’s Github account can be viewed here.
+ZEON’s official message board is medium.com/zeon-network.
+The official website for ZEON is zeon.network.

 ZEON has an intrinsic token called ZEON (ERC20).
 ZEONs give platform usage rights to the users in terms of using it to pay for transaction processing or run smart contracts, set up processes of safe participation in other projects, and financial and insurance services.”